Our breakthrough SYNTap® Biomarker Test helps doctors diagnose Parkinson’s by detecting misfolded Synuclein associated with Lewy bodies.

 - Signs of a progressive autonomic disorder including fainting spells, heart rate irregularities, and bladder control loss.

 What are the key benefits?

-- Your doctor submits a drop of your cerebrospinal fluid (CSF),
+- The doctor orders the test and submits a few drops of cerebrospinal fluid (CSF),

-- We test your sample for misfolded Synuclein,
+- Our lab tests the sample for misfolded Synuclein,

-- Your doctor gets the result within a week.
+- The doctor receives the lab result within two weeks.